Bill Evans (bluegrass): Music Instruction Author

 In 2007, Wiley Publishing published the book Banjo for Dummies authored by Evans.
 This was followed in 2016 in by Bluegrass Banjo for Dummies.

 In recent years, Evans has been the author of the "Off the Record" instructional column for Banjo Newsletter magazine.

 Evans and Dix Bruce co-authored the Parking Lot Pickers Songbook published by Mel Bay Publications.

 Endorsements

 American Made Banjo Company created the Bill Evans Signature Series 5 String Kel Kroydon banjo.

 Awards

+In 2024, Evans was inducted into the American Banjo Hall of Fame in the Instruction & Education category.

-Bill Evans was awarded the 2022 Steve Martin Banjo Prize 11/10/2022.
+Evans was awarded Steve Martin Banjo Prize on November 10, 2022.